I’ve Been Working From Home For 11 Years. This Is What I’ve Learnt.

-Independent financial advisor Bryan Nicol has been working from home since 2009, first running his own recruitment business and, in more recent years, working for a financial advisory company that’s based in another city.
+Independent financial advisor Bryan Nicol has been working from home since 2009, first running his own recruitment business and, in more recent years, working for NLD, a company that’s based in another city.
 We asked him for his tips on how to be productive when you’re not going into the office.

 Change Your Mindset

 Adjusting to not working with colleagues didn’t bother Bryan too much, but adjusting his self discipline was a process of trial and error.
 “In the beginning I approached being at home as being in a place of leisure and not in a place of work,” recalls Bryan.
 “I would wake up as late as possible, and although I would start work on time, I wasn’t mentally ready.
 I would often only shower and get dressed around lunchtime.
 After a while I realised that was completely wrong.”

 “If you’re not dressed and presentable, you’ll think, ‘I’m not going to take that Zoom call or pop out to that meeting’ and that can cost you in business,” says Bryan.